juliangonzalez-grey/codex-translation-system/README.md

-# Codex Translation API
+# Codex Translation System

-This is the backend API for "Project Codex", a medical terminology translation tool built with "Neo4j" and a python driver.
+Codex is a medical terminology translation system developed as part of Project Codex.

-This app allows patients and doctors to translate medical terms offline, or online, using a local Neo4j database.
+It uses a Neo4j graph database to translate medical terms across languages while preserving a canonical medical concept for consistent analysis.

+The system supports:
+- Fuzzy matching for misspelled terms
+- Language fallback logic
+- Brand and country-specific translations
+- Data quality analysis (missing translations, brands, equivalents)

+Codex can be run locally using a CLI or a Streamlit web interface.

 ---

 Features

-- Translate medical terminology between multiple languages
+- Multilingual medical term translation
+- Canonical term resolution using fuzzy matching
-- Neo4j graph database for terms, languages, and relationships
+- Neo4j graph model for terms, languages, countries, and brands
-- Simple local environment setup
+- Language fallback logic (configurable)
+- Full analysis on translated terms
+- Streamlit-based frontend for demos
+- CLI toold for development and testing

 ---

 Requirements

 Have the following installed:
 - Python 3.10
 - Virtual enviornment (venv)
 - Neo4j Desktop